 Try to assemble as much background information and data as possible prior to the first work session.
-If you have already familiarized yourself with the background documents and data, then adjust the work session to confirm your understanding, identify what is missing, and focus more on the overview of the project and/or on the stakeholder engagement strategy.
+If you have already familiarized yourself with the background documents and data, then adjust the work session to confirm your understanding, identify what is missing, and focus more on the overview of the project.
+Seek additional information from the working group aside from what data is readily available.
+For example, instead of simply collecting a copy of the comprehensive plan, start collecting excerpts from the plan that relates specifically to the project.